-At AQUILA we have done hundreds of investment sales deals, so we have an excellent understanding of what market rates and fees are charged by brokerage firms in the Austin metro area, and can help you answer these questions.
+At AQUILA we have done hundreds of commercial real estate investment sales deals, so we have an excellent understanding of what market rates and fees are charged by brokerage firms in the Austin metro area and can help you answer these questions.

 Generally, there are no upfront fees to hire a broker to sell your property.

 The exception to this could be any special marketing initiatives such as custom branding, brochures, or signage.
 These expenses are generally negotiated before your broker is hired and outlined in a listing agreement – the contract between you and your broker.